Rajasi-Desai/Kloseted_Supply/docs/final.md

 # Overview:

-A brief overview of your application.
+> A brief overview of your application.
 This will be based on what you are submitting as your final web application artifact.
 You should also mention why your application is innovative.

+We want to create an inventory tracker for the Student Care Supply Closets that is managed by the Dean of Students Office.
+The Student Care Supply Closets provides free toiletries and household items for students struggling economically.
+There is currently no way for students to know if they have the items they need in stock.
+So we want to create an inventory tracker that will let students know what is currently available.
+Additionally, we want to create a form for someone to ask how much they need for each item.

 # Team Members: